lukasz-dziedziczak/lukasz-dziedziczak.github-io/_portfolio/project2_finalExtract.markdown

 subtitle: Game Design Example
 image: assets/img/portfolio/finalExtract.png
 ---
-?This was completed as part of the "Production for Clients" module as part completing an Advance Diploma of Game Development at AIE.
-This project was created entirely out of free assets and almost entirely solo by myself.
+This was completed as part of the "Production for Clients" module as part my studies.
+This project was created entirely out of free art assets and almost entirely solo by myself.
+I programmed and designed the game.
+There was another designer on the project but dropped out early.
+The did create the art asset of the central radio tower seen in the game.

 ### Links